DavidArno/SuccincT/README.md

 Now Succinc\<T\> has grown into a library that provides discriminated unions, pattern matching and partial applications for C#, in addition to providing a set of value parsers that do away with the need for `out` parameters and exceptions, and instead return return an `Option<T>`.

 ### Current Release ###
-The current release of Succinc\<T\> is 1.2.0, which is [available as a nuget package](https://www.nuget.org/packages/SuccincT/).
+The current release of Succinc\<T\> is 1.3.0, which is [available as a nuget package](https://www.nuget.org/packages/SuccincT/).

 This release offers:

-1. **Breaking change:** Previously, the partial application functionality was incorrectly referred to as *functional composition*.
-The code and docs have been updated to use the correct term.
-This has involved a change of namespace and method name for partial applications.
-Whilst Succinc\<T\> aims to adopt semantic versioning, those rules have been broken here.
-The user base is still small as is assumed to be composed of early adopters who are prepared to fix code broken by this change.
-To fix affected code:

-	a.
-Change `SuccincT.FunctionalComposition` namespace imports to `SuccincT.PartialApplications`.
-	b.
-Change all `xx.Compose(...)` occurances to `xx.Apply(...)`
-    c.
-Change all `xx.TailCompose(...)` occurances to `xx.TailApply(...)`

-2. Tail-application functionality has been expanded to support methods with optional tail parameters (which do not match the `Action` delegates).
+1. `Union<T1,T2,T3,T4>` now supports pattern matching.
+2. For patterns that return a value (and thus invoke a `Func<>` on match) now support both lambdas/methods and simple expressions for both `Do` and `Else`.
+See the new [Pattern Matching Section of the wiki](PatternMatching) for more details.
+3. Simple union creator factories have been implemented that require the type parameters for multiple unions of the same type to be specified just once.
+Please see the [Union Creator wiki page](UnionCreators) for more info (don't worry, no singletons or service locators were used in creating this feature!).
+4. Various code improvements, including trying to consistently using `TResult` instead of `TReturn` and better comments.
+5. The wiki has been significantly expanded.
+This isn't strictly part of the release, but is published at the same time.
+6. Finally, I have remembered to tag the git repos for both the code and the wiki with 1.3.0, so in future I'll know what changed after the release.

 ### Coming next ####
-1. The documentation is slowly improving, but needs more work.
-The wiki needs completing and some more useful comments need adding to the code.
+1. The documentation is improving, but needs some more work.
+The wiki is well under way, but needs completing.
-2. Longer term, I plan on experimenting with tuples, to see if Succinc\<T\> can offer an improvement on the current clunky `Tuple` classes, maybe through some sort of `ITuple` interface that can allow any value object to be treated as a tuple.
+2. Next up, I plan on experimenting with tuples, to see if Succinc\<T\> can offer an improvement on the current clunky `Tuple` classes, maybe through some sort of `ITuple` interface that can allow any value object to be treated as a tuple.
 Watch this space for that one.

 ### Features ###
 #### Discriminated Unions ####
-Succinc\<T\> provides a set of union types (`Union<T1,T2>` through to `Union<T1,T2,T3,T4>`) where an instance will hold exactly one value of one of the specified types.
-In addition, it provides the likes of `Option<T>` that can have the value `Some<T>` or `None`.
+Succinc\<T\> provides a set of union types ([`Union<T1, T2>`](https://github.com/DavidArno/SuccincT/wiki/UnionT1T2), [`Union<T1, T2, T3>`](https://github.com/DavidArno/SuccincT/wiki/UnionT1T2T3) and [`Union<T1, T2, T3, T4>`](https://github.com/DavidArno/SuccincT/wiki/UnionT1T2T3T4)) where an instance will hold exactly one value of one of the specified types.
+In addition, it provides the likes of [`Option<T>`](https://github.com/DavidArno/SuccincT/wiki/Option_T_) that can have the value `Some<T>` or `None`.

-Succinc\<T\> uses `Option<T>` to provide replacements for the .NET basic types' `TryParse()` methods and `Enum.Parse()`.
+Succinc\<T\> uses [`Option<T>`](https://github.com/DavidArno/SuccincT/wiki/Option_T_) to provide replacements for the .NET basic types' `TryParse()` methods and `Enum.Parse()`.
 In all cases, these are extension methods to `string` and they return `Some<T>` on a successful parse and `None` when the string is not a valid value for that type.
 No more `out` parameters!

 #### Pattern Matching ####
 Succinc\<T\> can pattern match values, unions etc in a way similar to F#'s pattern matching features.
 It uses a fluent syntax to achieve this as shown by the following example: